 Students completing this course should be able to:

-?
-Critically read and think about modern existential ideas in order to analyze existential arguments and discussions.
+- Read and think critically about modern existential ideas in order to analyze existential arguments and discussions.

 Outcome Assessment Strategies

 Assessment strategies will include some of the following:

 - Essays in the form of in-class exams, short papers, and term papers

 - Short-answer exams

 - Class and small group discussions

 - Reading Journals

 Course Content (Themes, Concepts, Issues and Skills)